danscotson/ScaleBarIT/README.md

 Dan Scotson is the sole maintainer of this project.

 ## Third Party Libraries
-This software uses https://github.com/wlepage/parseTescanmetadata - see third party license folder with parseTescanmetadata_license.txt
+This software uses https://github.com/wlepage/parseTescanmetadata - see third party license folder with parseTescanmetadata_license.txt.

 ## Collaboration opportunities
 If you're interested in developing this app further, please get in touch with Dan to discuss sharing of the codebase, collaboration and licensing options.